 People are exposed to many messages that encourage them to believe that a change of weight, scent, hair color (or coverage), car, clothes, or many other aspects will produce a marked improvement in their happiness.
 Our research suggests a moral, and a warning: Nothing that you focus on will make as much difference as you think. —Daniel Kahneman

 Don’t over-complicate your pursuit of happiness.
-As the research suggests, it’s the simple things that matter most.
+As the research suggests, it’s the simple things that matter most for a happy life.
 Make happiness a habit that is within your control, rather than seeking it from external sources.
-Life is nothing but a series of moments, both big and small, and the key to happiness lies is living each one with purpose and intention.
+Life is nothing but a series of moments, both big and small, and the key to living a happy life lies is living each one with purpose and intention.

 Jay Harrington is a “reformed lawyer” turned author and entrepreneur, and blogs at Life and Whim where he helps people find purpose and live big through small moments.
 You can also find him on Facebook.